 - The types of food eaten

-Some of the impacts of aging on our sleep patterns are:
+Sleep patterns tend to naturally shift as we age, as well.
+Some of the impacts of aging on our sleep patterns can include:

 - Reduced sleep duration: Seniors can have difficulties falling asleep and sleeping throughout the night.
 It is not uncommon to wake up numerous times for various reasons, such as having to use the bathroom.